I-Segmenter: Integer-Only Vision Transformer for Efficient Semantic Segmentation: Experimental Setup

 \section{Experimental Setup}

 We evaluate I-Segmenter along five dimensions: (1) segmentation accuracy, reported as mean Intersection over Union (mIoU, \%); (2) inference latency, measured as the end-to-end runtime for a single sample (milliseconds); (3) memory footprint, quantified as the total bit-level read/write volume; (4) model size, reported as the checkpoint size (MB); and (5) training and calibration time, recorded in seconds or hours.
 Comparisons are made against the baseline FP32 Segmenter model across large-scale benchmarks: ADE20K \cite{zhou2017scene} and Cityscapes \cite{Cordts2016Cityscapes}.
 As the encoder is based on the plain ViT architecture, we consider the same four classic architecture sizes: Tiny, Small, Base, and Large.
 Segmenter checkpoints were either retrieved from the ALGM repository \cite{norouzi2024algm}, as the original releases are no longer available, or generated by training the model from scratch.
+All experiments are conducted on systems equipped with NVIDIA A100 GPUs (40GB).
+While training may leverage multiple GPUs for efficiency, all reported training times and memory metrics correspond to a single GPU.
+Inference and latency evaluations are performed on a single A100 GPU across all frameworks to ensure fair comparison.